 Jack saw the impact of life without access to clean water and sanitation first-hand during his time in Madagascar.
 He joined sessions on the importance of clean water, good sanitation and hygiene, and helped to build facilities at the camp, such as "tippy taps" – a cheap way to wash hands where there is no tapped water.

 Jack campaigned for water and toilets for all, and to increase understanding of the importance of good hygiene among communities.

 “It was mind-blowing to see the changes clean water and good sanitation can bring.
 These basic resources are vital for a healthy and prosperous life...
 Even by taking small actions, together we really can make a difference in poor communities in Madagascar and across the world.”

 Jack's commitment and hard work has been recognised by the Prime Minister with a Points of Light award – a scheme set up to recognise outstanding individual volunteers who are making a change in their community.

 “I am absolutely honoured to be receiving a Points of Light award – I did not expect it in the slightest!
 I truly believe in the power of volunteering, social action and young people and have been lucky enough to chair the Scout Association Community Impact Group responsible for the A Million Hands Project.
 Throughout the project I've seen first hand that when we join together be it locally, nationally or internationally we are unstoppable!”

-Jack received a personal letter from Prime Minister Theresa May to congratulate him on the award.
+Jack received a personal letter from former Prime Minister Theresa May to congratulate him on the award.